gavinhoward/bc/manuals/development.md

 For more information, see the [FreeBSD ministat(1) manpage][222].

-This file allows `bc` to build the `scripts/ministat` executable using the command `make ministat`, and this executable helps programmers evaluate the results of [benchmarks][144] more accurately.
+This file allows `bc` to build the `scripts/ministat` executable using the command `rig ministat`, and this executable helps programmers evaluate the results of [benchmarks][144] more accurately.

 #### `package.sh`